×

 We asked people if there is a lot of crime.
 They answered:

 "Like any capital cities crime is a definite issue.
 Two years ago I got pickpocketed on the bus.
 It was Romanian gypsies.
 There are also lot of homeless who appeared to be able to camp out pretty much everywhere (except maybe at the Parliament building, LOL!)
 Mainly at metro and railroad stations.
-There are the occasional car thefts but having said that things are fairly save," commented one expat who made the move to Budapest.
+There are the occasional car thefts but having said that things are fairly save," remarked one expat living in Budapest, Hungary.

 Is there a lot of diversity?
 Are people in Hungary accepting of differences?

-"There are Hungarians and Gypsies... sometimes they have their differences, but you need to see it from both sides," commented one expat who made the move to Budapest.
+"There are Hungarians and Gypsies... sometimes they have their differences, but you need to see it from both sides," wrote one member in Budapest.

 View More Answers